rashedmakkouk/dev-utils/README.md

 ### `escape`

-SQL input data escape and format for MySQL.
+Sanitizes and formats SQL input data for safe use in MySQL query statements.

 A [sqlstring][sqlstring-npm] wrapper for convenience.